- Photos of Attire for a Workplace With a Casual Dress Code

-Plaid shirts, fleece pull-overs, and similar tops are good choices, as long as they are in good condition.
-Khaki work pants, cargo pants, and denim are smart pant choices, too, for this work environment.
+Plaid shirts, fleece pull-overs and similar tops with full sleeves are good choices as long as they are in good condition.
+Khaki work pants, cargo pants and denim work well with the type of job and also wear well in a physical environment.

 08Clean and Neat Manufacturing Business Attire

 Here's a great example of appropriate clothing in an industrial field.
-These workers wear clothing that is typical for any manufacturing work environment.
+These workers wear clothing typical for any manufacturing work environment.
 The clothing is casual yet clean and mended.

 09Keeping Warm During Cold Weather

 These construction workers represent an array of clothing options for a manufacturing dress code.
 For example, plaid and denim shirts are a staple in an industrial workplace.

 Additionally, cargo-type khaki jackets still look professional and provide warmth during colder weather.
 With necessary safety accessories such as a fluorescent vest and hard hats, these employees are ready to work and look positive and professional, as well.

 10Safety Equipment and Comfortable Clothing